*This post may contain affiliate links. Please read the full disclosure here.

 Online proofreading might be the best answer.

 Proofreading online is a lesser-known side hustle that is perfect to work around a busy stay-at-home mom life.
-One such mom who makes money proofreading online is Amanda – Read her story here.
-She works from home with three little kids and adds an extra $1,000 a month to her family income.
-All this working less than 20 hours a week.
+One such mom who makes money proofreading online is Amanda – Read full story here.

 What is proofreading?